pujaram/Eclipse-IDE-IT/README.md

 1. Java JDK version 1.8.0 or higher.
 See [Oracle Java Downloads](https://www.oracle.com/technetwork/java/javase/downloads/index.html) for more.
 2. Apache Maven version 3.6.0 or higher.
 See [Apache Maven Downloads](https://maven.apache.org/download.cgi) for more.
-3. Eclipse IDE version 2018-12 or higher.
+3. Eclipse IDE for RCP and RAP Developers 2018-12 or higher.
 See [Eclipse IDE Downloads](https://www.eclipse.org/eclipseide/) for more.

 ### 2.2 Build Project (Optional)